What are the aims of this leaflet?

 - Mycophenolate mofetil

-Chinese herbal treatment: This is a complementary therapy that has been reported to benefit some patients, but doctors do not generally recommend these.
-Potentially serious side effects, such as inflammation of the liver, have been known to occur with Chinese herbal treatment.
+Chinese herbal treatment: This is a complementary therapy that has been reported to benefit some patients, but healthcare professionals do not generally recommend these.
+These treatments can cause serious side effects, such as inflammation of the liver.

 Self-care (What can I do?)

-- Wash with a moisturiser instead of soap (known as a soap substitute), and avoid soap, bubble baths, shower gels and detergents.
+- Wash with a moisturiser instead of soap – avoid soaps, bubble baths, shower gels and detergents.

-- Treat eczema early - the more severe it becomes, the more difficult it is to control.
+- Treat flare-ups early – the sooner you treat the eczema, the easier it is to control.

-- Wear non-powdered, non-rubber gloves (e.g. vinyl gloves) to protect your hands and avoid skin contact with irritants when doing jobs such as housework.
+- Protect your hands – wear non-powdered, non-rubber gloves (for example, vinyl gloves) to protect your hands when doing housework and using cleaning products.

-- Rinse well after swimming and apply plenty of moisturiser after drying.
-Make sure the shower at the swimming pool contains fresh water and not chlorinated water from the swimming pool.
+- After swimming care – rinse off well and apply plenty of moisturiser after drying your skin.
+Make sure the shower at the swimming pool contains fresh water and not chlorinated water from the pool.

 - Wear comfortable clothes made of materials such as cotton and silk and avoid wearing wool next to your skin.

-- Try to resist the temptation to scratch.
-It may relieve the itch briefly, but it will make the skin itchier in the long term.
-Smooth a moisturiser onto itchy skin.
+- Try not to scratch.
+Scratching can feel good briefly, but it will make the skin itchier and worse in the long term.
+Instead, apply moisturiser to soothe the skin.

-- Avoid close skin contact with anyone who has an active cold sore as patients with eczema are at risk of getting a widespread cold sore infection.
+- Avoid skin contact with active cold sores.
+If someone has a cold sore, do not kiss or touch the area.
+People affected by eczema are at higher risk of getting a widespread infection from the cold sore virus.

-- Do not keep pets to which there is an obvious allergy.
+- Do not keep pets to which you are allergic.

-- Keep cool.
-Overheating can make eczema itch more.
+- Stay cool.
+Getting too hot (overheating) can make the skin itch more.

 Where can I get more information about atopic eczema?